 Founder & Principal Mediator

 David Scheer earned his degree in clinical psychology from PGSP Stanford University Psy.D.
 Consortium.
 As a therapist, David has worked with couples, families, and individuals from a wide range of ages, ethnicities and socio-economic backgrounds.
-For the past 2 years, David has worked almost exclusively with Charlottesville (and surrounding area) families in crisis, helping them find a way to heal from familial discord with roots reaching back several generations.
+For the past several years, David has worked almost exclusively with Charlottesville (and surrounding area) families in crisis, helping them find a way to heal from familial discord with roots reaching back several generations.

 David has also completed intensive training in conflict resolution, including the state-specific divorce mediation program for Virginia.